aliciapflaumer/blog/_posts/2018-05-07-reading-list.markdown

 # Have Read

 "[Where do we go from here: Chaos or Community?](https://www.amazon.com/gp/product/0807000671/){:target="_blank"}" by Martin Luther King, Jr.
->This is the authors last book, written in 1967.
-The views seem eerily chilling and relevant today – more than 50 years later.
+>This is Martin Luther King, Jr.'s last book, written in 1967 – he was assassinated the following year.
+The views seem eerily chilling and relevant still today – more than 50 years later.
 I highly recommend this book.

 "[Forward](https://www.amazon.com/gp/product/006246700X/){:target="_blank"}" by Abby Wambach